-- persistent or pervasive, and - objectively offensive that it:

-o unreasonably interferes with, denies or limits someone's ability to participate in or benefit from the College's educational [and/or employment], social and/or residential program.
+A hostile environment is created when sexual harassment is: sufficiently severe, or persistent or pervasive, and objectively offensive that unreasonably interferes with, denies, or limits someone's ability to participate in or benefit from the College's educational [and/or employment], social, and/or residential program.

 Quid Pro Quo Harassment is:

-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct

-• By a person having power or authority over another constitutes sexual harassment when:

-Submission to such sexual conduct is made either explicitly or implicitly a term or condition of rating or evaluating an individual's educational or employment progress, development, or performance.

-• This includes when submission to such conduct would be a condition for access to receiving the benefits of any educational or employment program.
+- Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature - · By a person having power or authority over another constitutes sexual harassment when: - Submission to such sexual conduct is made either explicitly or implicitly a term or condition of rating or evaluating an individual's educational or employment progress, development, or performance. - This includes when submission to such conduct would be a condition for access to receiving the benefits of any educational or employment program.